Page tree will not be shown in the typo3 backend

 If you create whitelist you have to include te complete universe "except" the things you want to prevent.
 Result is that you forgot some chars and many users can't use BE anymore, that's more worse!

-#18 Updated by Steffen Kamper almost 7 years ago one addition: in this case we are talking about "names".
+#18 Updated by Steffen Kamper over 7 years ago one addition: in this case we are talking about "names".
 Think about languages (russian, arabic, chinese etc) and all possible charsets.